Demystifying Prompts in Language Models via Perplexity Estimation: SPELL : Selecting Prompts by Estimating LM Likelihood

 \section{\textsc{SPELL}: Selecting Prompts by Estimating LM Likelihood}

-Informed by the analysis in the previous section that shows strong correlation between low perplexity and better performance, we present \textbf{a method for creating better prompts}.
+The primary contribution of this work is the analysis of the relationship between prompt perplexity and downstream task performance (Section~\ref{sec:results}).
+As one potential application of our findings, we also present a new method, \textsc{SPELL}, for generating and selecting consistently effective prompts.

-Assuming a fixed computational budget for finding the best prompts for a given task, and that the search space might be quite large, we devise the following straightforward procedure:
+Assuming a fixed computational budget for finding effective prompts for a given task, and that the search space might be quite large, we devise the following straightforward procedure:

-\begin{enumerate} \item Obtain a small set of manually created prompts for the task. \item Expand the set of prompts with automatic paraphrasing using a LM (e.g., GPT3) and backtranslation (see Section~\ref{sec:elaborate}). \item Rank the list of prompts by perplexity (averaged on a representative sample of task inputs, e.g. 1,000). \item Choose the $k$ (e.g., 3) lowest perplexity prompts. \end{enumerate}
+\begin{enumerate} \itemsep0em \item Obtain a small set of manually created prompts for the task. \item Expand the set of prompts with automatic paraphrasing using a LM (e.g., GPT3) and backtranslation (see Section~\ref{sec:elaborate}). \item Rank the list of prompts by perplexity (averaged on a representative sample of task inputs, e.g., 1,000). \item Choose the $k$ (e.g., 3) lowest perplexity prompts. \end{enumerate}

-Using this algorithm, we show empirically that it is best to prioritize experimenting with the lowest perplexity prompts, as they perform better than manual prompts on average, and are more stable (less variation in performance).
-This method also does not require any labels for the task, and is applicable to any task, given example inputs only.
+Using this algorithm, we show empirically that it is best to prioritize experimenting with the lowest perplexity prompts, as they are more stable (exhibit less variation in performance) and perform better than manual prompts on average.
+This method also does not require any labels for the task, and is applicable to any task, also by non-experts, given example inputs only.